ossan-dev/goprofiling/README.md

-# goprofiling
+# Become a 10x Developer with Go Performance Optimization

-Sample repo to hold code for a session.
+Sample repo to hold code for the session.